-In September The Rabbitts – a folk duo and couple – will release a six song EP recorded entirely in their Citroen Dispatch (small builders van).
+On September 25th, The Rabbitts – a folk duo and couple – released a six song EP recorded entirely in their Citroen Dispatch (small builders van).
 The EP represents the couples' various experiences living in vans over the last 3 years.

 The songs are sincerely delivered, and will challenge listeners to follow them somewhere new and undiscovered.
 They share the lead vocal role and their beautiful harmonies nest perfectly in a bed of acoustic instruments.
 Lucy has a unique mandolin style which is complemented by Odhran’s imaginative finger-style guitar arrangements, while bass, percussion, and the effects used add further depth to their psychedelic masterpiece.

 After escaping the trap of extortionate rent by opting for ‘van life’ in 2017, the couple saved up for the recording of their debut album ‘Tall Pines & Tangled Vines’ which was released in 2018 while the pair lived in Canada.
 Celebrating the release of their album they embarked on a coast to coast Canadian tour travelling East from Vancouver.
 The tour was carefully organised, allowing them time to absorb the landscapes and bask in nature on a scale neither had experienced before.
 It was during these immersions, away from cities, crowds and phone signals in which they began writing ‘Seeking Shade’.